ayushsaurabh/BayesianDeconvolution/README.md

 1000, 1310, 1320, 1330, 1340, 1350, 1660, 1670, 1680, 1690, 1700, ...

 ```
+**Note: Please note that the first sample after the intial optimizer has converged typically provides a very good estimate of the deconvolved object and can be used right away for analysis.
+Further Monte Carlo samples should be collected to improve the quality of the deconvolved image even further.**

 ## A Brief Description of the Sampler